daifukusensei/ch57x-keyboard-tool-enhanced/README.md

 Edit existing `example-mapping.yaml` or (better) save modified copy under different name.

 Example config file has extensive documentation inside.

+Delay syntax: You may optionally specify a single leading delay for a keyboard macro using the token `delay[ms]` where `ms` is an integer number of milliseconds.
+Example: `delay[2000],a,b,c` will output `a`, wait for 2000ms, output `b`, wait for 2000ms, then output `c`.
+Important rules:

+- Only one leading `delay[...]` is allowed per keyboard macro and it must appear as the first item in the sequence.
+- The maximum supported delay is 6000ms.
+Values larger than 6000 will cause validation to fail and the upload will be rejected.
+- Delays are supported for both buttons and knobs.
+- Some keyboard firmware does not support programmable delays; in particular, the `k8890` model rejects macros containing delays.
+Such an upload will be rejected.

 You may also get list of supported key names using: